minahilbese25seecs/Drone-Application/README.md

 6. Bool destination() is present in next line where code of the drone will check the total distance.According to the distance,total price will rise and battery of drone will fall respectively.<br>
 7. string coupon() used in case if the delivery was unsatisfactory,user will be awarded with a randomly generated coupon to use in next order.<br>
    > **Note**:<br>
-   >Keep in mind that the loop of deliveries will run until the battery of drone becomes zero and it returns to the base.In the end of the deliveries,it will display a short summary of all deliveries whether successful or failed.The recent coupon will be accepted even if you were given more than 1 coupon due to more than 1 failed delivery.<br>
+   >Keep in mind that the loop of deliveries will keep running until the user enters **no** for "would you like to continue" message.In the end of the deliveries,it will display a short summary of all deliveries whether successful or failed.The recent coupon will be accepted even if you were given more than 1 coupon due to more than 1 failed delivery.<br>